department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

   - PAIN = 16
   - RESPIRATION = 9
   - TEMPERATURE = 18
-- do not have examples for
+- do not have examples for -- **these are not required in the UX, so low priority**
   - ABDMONAL GIRTH
   - AUDIOMETRY
   - CENTRAL VENOUS PRESSURE